 6. Musty or Moldy Smell

-A smell like mildew or mold is probably the most common symptom of central HVAC systems.
+An air conditioner smells like mildew or mold is probably the most common symptom of central HVAC systems.
 When the air conditioning is running, there is a lot of condensation within the unit.
 When the moisture doesn’t drain properly, it can escape into the ducts and create mold.
 Finding where the mold buildup is and getting it cleaned up will solve the problem.
 An HVAC repair technician has the knowledge to handle the problem and ensure that it doesn’t occur again.
 Note: Mold and mildew smells are not serious problems with the unit, but the poor air quality does increase the risk of respiratory infections in both children and adults.
 You can still use the unit while you’re waiting for repairs, but you shouldn’t put it off for the sake of your family’s health.

 When troubleshooting the smell, use your other senses as well.
 Listen for clunking or knocking.
 Look for excess water on the ground or other liquids which don’t belong.
 Many times, the smells are not dangerous, just indicative that your system needs service.
 However, some smells, like rotten eggs or gas are more serious.
 If you are experiencing an electrical, burning odor, or gas smell, turn off the unit and call your HVAC technician right away.
 An HVAC repair technician can diagnose the problem and recommend solutions.